f-viktor/GPU-Passthrough_Arch-Linux/README.md

 In device manager the device will be disabled due to error: 43 and your resolution winn be bound to 800x600 to fix this you'll have to find the .xml file of your VM,
 ```
-find / -name "<nameofyourvm>.xml"
+$ locate <nameofyourvm>
 ```
-it should be in `/etc/qemu/<nameofyourvm>.xml` or something like this
+if you dont have locate, you can use find.
+It should be in `/etc/libvirt/qemu/<nameofyourvm>.xml` or something like this

 you'll have to add the lines